chanzuckerberg/single-cell/rfcs/0003-gene-sets/api.md

 the dataset and the user session.
 On updates the application will create and store a new csv, maintaining the last 10 updates (this will match the current functionality for annotations in the desktop environment)

+### Data Lifecycle

+#### Creation

+Gene sets are created via a POST request to `/dataset_name/api/v0.1/gene_sets/`.
+This request is sent

+- after a user uploads a csv continaing one (or more) gene sets.
+- based on the results of comparing differential expression of two groups of cells.
+- after the user creates a new gene set via the application GUI Genes are created as a part of the gene set creation step.
+They can also be added to an existing gene set via a PUT requst to `/dataset_name/api/v0.1/gene_sets/{gene_set_uuid}`

+#### Updates

+Gene sets are updated via a PUT request to `/dataset_name/api/v0.1/gene_sets/{gene_set_uuid}`.
+Genes can also be updated via this mechanism

+#### Deletion

+Gene sets are deleted via a DELETE request to `/dataset_name/api/v0.1/gene_sets/{gene_set_uuid}`.
+All genes attached to the gene set will be deleted as well.
+Genes can be removed from a gene set by including their name in the `genes_to_delete` list that is part of the request body for PUT requests to `/dataset_name/api/v0.1/gene_sets/{gene_set_uuid}`

 ### APIs

 All APIs assume user identification is available with the request and the dataset being worked on is specified in the url